-This is an intermediate course focusing on interior design presentation skills.
-Upon successful completion of this course, the student will demonstrate visual communication skills including isometric, axonometric, oblique and perspective drawings as well as use rendering techniques and color to enhance drawings.
-Additionally the student will organize and demonstrate visual and verbal presentations to communicate the design solution.
+This is an intermediate course focusing on artistic presentation techniques of 2D and 3D.
+Manual and digital drawing methods used in the interior design profession will be explored.
+Upon successful completion of this course, the student should demonstrate skill in conceptual and technical processes to convey visual information.
+Color palette use, light source and shading, surface and detail texturing and entourage will be used to successfully illustrate design solutions.
+Additionally the student will organize and demonstrate visual and verbal presentations to communicate a design solution.
 4 hrs. integrated lecture/lab/wk.